-Unfortunately, election years had always been lost years before, for us in Turkey.
-We didn't let the election cause economic, political and diplomatic uncertainty.
-Without damaging stability, juggling safety, disturbing money and finance policies, we organised the elections with great precision.
-We proved to both Turkey and the world how the bar of democracy standards has changed.

-6 This is also extremely important: Now, in Europe, governments are having difficulties in 7 taking measures against the global economic crisis because of election concerns and 8 populist concerns.
-Because they can't take these measures and show strong leadership, 9 they lay the ground for deepening the crisis and the high levels of devastation resulting 10 from it.
+- 1 Unfortunately, election years had always been lost years before, for us in Turkey.
+We - 2 didn't let the election cause economic, political and diplomatic uncertainty.
+Without - damaging stability, juggling safety, disturbing money and finance policies, we organised - 4 the elections with great precision.
+We proved to both Turkey and the world how the bar - 5 of democracy standards 107 has changed. - 6 This is also extremely important: Now, in Europe, governments are having difficulties in - 7 taking measures against the global economic crisis because of election concerns and - 8 populist concerns.
+Because they can't take these measures and show strong leadership, - 9 they lay the ground for deepening the crisis and the high levels of devastation resulting - 10 from it.

-However, we - although it is an election year in Turkey - have shown great performance 11 12 which is appreciated not only by Europe but also by the whole world.
+However, we - although it is an election year in Turkey - have shown great performance which is appreciated not only by Europe but also by the whole world.
 Please, look at the third quarter of 2011, the Turkish economy grew by 8.2 %.
-With this rate, it has become 13 the fastest growing country after China.
-In the first nine months of 2011, our growth rate 14 15 reached 9.6 %, which is a very high rate.
-Our three periods of national income realized 589 billion dollars.
-In our retrospective four periods, national income has become 793 16 17 billion dollars.
-That is to say, we caught the pre-crisis numbers that were the numbers of 18 2008, even exceeded them, and now closely approximate to a national income limit of 1 19 trillion dollars.
+With this rate, it has become the fastest growing country after China.
+In the first nine months of 2011, our growth rate reached 9.6 %, which is a very high rate.
+Our three periods of national income realized billion dollars.
+That is to say, we caught the pre-crisis numbers that were the numbers of trillion dollars.
 In a similar vein, we witnessed joyful developments in unemployment.
-In 20 the September period, unemployment declined to 8.8%, which is actually a record low 21 rate.
-Yesterday, as you know, the Turkish Exporters Assembly announced the export rates for 2011.
-Our exports in 2011 increased by 18%, as compared to 2010, and have 22 23 reached 134.6 billion dollars.
+In the September period, unemployment declined to 8.8%, which is actually a record low

+589 billion dollars.
+In our retrospective four periods, national income has become 793 rates for 2011.
+Our exports in 2011 increased by 18%, as compared to 2010, and have reached 134.6 billion dollars.
 That's to say, 135 billion dollars.
-Also, in exports, we exceeded the pre-crisis numbers and set a new record for our Republican history.
-24 25 Hereby, I voice my gratitude, on behalf of my nation, my cabinet and my government, to 26 our exporters, our firms, our corporations, producers and associations for letting us 27 experience this success, this joy and this record.
+Also, in exports, we